thecoderexe/tonebridge/README.md

 - Bring your own [Google Gemini API Key](https://aistudio.google.com/app/prompts)
 - Optional [ElevenLabs API Key](https://www.elevenlabs.io/) for ultra-realistic voice playback
 - Fallback to **native browser TTS** if ElevenLabs is not used
-- Light/dark themes for a clean dev experience

 > ⚠️ This project is an experimental tool for developers and tinkerers.
 It is **non-commercial** and **closed-source**.